YourIPaddress/FDP/02-Data-Quality/README.md

 # 📘 **DATA PREPROCESSING WORKBOOK**

 This workbook introduces the most important steps in **Data Preprocessing**, using a simple and guided Python template.
-It is designed for learners from **non-coding backgrounds**, such as MBA students and faculty.
+It is designed for learners from **non-coding backgrounds**.

 You will only need to **fill in the blanks (_____)** in two places.
-Everything else is already done for you.
+Everything else is already done for you!

 ---